 The evaluation team found substantial evidence that the post-discharge projects reduced the risk of harm.
 The most compelling evidence of reduced harm concerns prescription medications.
 Community paramedics performed medication reconciliation for all patients, which involved examining all prescription drugs in a patient's possession and reconciling them with the instructions given to the patient when he or she was discharged from the hospital.
-The community paramedics identified 305 instances in which a patient needed additional instructions about how to take his or her medications as directed (17% of patients enrolled).
+The community paramedics identified 316 instances in which a patient needed additional instructions about how to take his or her medications as directed (18% of patients enrolled).
 Some patients had multiple prescriptions for the same medication and assumed they were supposed to take all of them.
 Other patients were discharged from the hospital with only a 30-day supply of medication and did not understand that they needed to obtain refills to control their condition.
 If a patient had a personal physician, the community paramedic worked with the patient to contact the physician to obtain refills.
 If a patient did not have a physician, the community paramedic helped the patient find one.

 The post-discharge pilot projects achieved their primary goal of reducing inpatient readmissions within 30 days of discharge.
-Table 3 shows the historical 30-day readmission rates at the projects' partner hospitals and the 30-day readmission rates of patients enrolled in the post-discharge projects who had heart failure, myocardial infarction, chronic obstructive pulmonary disease, or pneumonia.
-Patients with diabetes or sepsis are not included because historical data on readmission rates for persons with these diseases were not available; hence 30 patients in Alameda's program are not reflected in the table below.
+Table 3 shows the historical 30-day readmission rates at the projects' partner hospitals and the 30-day readmission rates of patients enrolled in the post-discharge projects who had heart failure, AMI, COPD, or pneumonia.
+Patients with diabetes or sepsis are not included because historical data on readmission rates for persons with these diseases were not available; hence 35 patients in Alameda's program are not reflected in the table below.
 Figure 3 displays the data in a graphical format.

 Table 3.
-Readmissions within 30 Days for Post-Discharge, Short-Term Follow-Up Project Enrollees versus Partner Hospitals' 30-Day Readmission Rates, 2012-2015 (n = 1,758)
+Readmissions within 30 Days for Post-Discharge, Short-Term Follow-Up Project Enrollees versus Partner Hospitals' 30-Day Readmission Rates, 2012-2015 (n = 1,801)

 Diagnosis Sponsoring Agency Number of Patients Enrolled Number Readmitted Historical 30-Day Readmission Rate % Enrollees Readmitted

 Heart Failure UCLA 154 10 24.4% 6.5% [†]

 Butte 645 191 22.5% 29.6% [‡]

-Alameda 36 4 23.1% 11.1% [†]
+Alameda 37 4 23.1% 10.8% [†]

-San Bernardino and Rialto 228 19 23.
-1% 8.3% [†]
+San Bernardino and Rialto 228 19 23.1% 8.3% [†]

-Solano 111 11 22.1% 9.9%†
+Solano 121 11 22.1% 9.1% [†]

 Acute Myocardial Infarction Butte 356 37 17.2% 10.4% [†]

-Alameda 9 0 16.8% 0.0%†
+Alameda 9 0 16.8% 0.0% [†]

-Chronic Obstructive Pulmonary Disease Alameda 29 6 19.4% 20.7%
+Chronic Obstructive Pulmonary Disease Alameda 31 6 19.4% 19.4%

-Solano 134 13 18.9% 9.7% [†]
+Solano 158 15 18.9% 9.5% [†]

-Pneumonia Alameda 26 4 20.1% 15.4% [†]
+Pneumonia Alameda 27 4 20.1% 14.8% [†]